Northside UP Staff

 My work on the Northside started when I met a Franciscan friar in 2005.
 Despite nearly a 50 year age difference, Canice Connors and I became fast friends.
 Canice was then directing Franciscan Collaborative Ministries, which provided an impressive array of ministries and services to people living in the Northside of Syracuse.
 Canice’s vision expanded beyond social services, however.
 He wanted to initiate a movement, one rooted in creativity and collaboration, that was dedicated to ‘radically’ improving quality of life on the Northside and begin breaking the cycle of poverty that the neighborhood had come to know over several decades.
 I was invited to help make this vision a reality in December of 2006.

-It’s amazing to think what has happened in a few short years.
 From philosophical conversations over coffee, to the Northside Collaboratory and Northside UP, we have made incredible and unexpected progress.
 It’s been made possible by the countless people that have supported our efforts over the years and the many colleagues that have joined me in this organization.
 I am truly blessed to do creative, fulfilling work, while being surrounded by creative and kind people.
 The neighborhood still has a ways to go, but I am hopeful about the direction in which we’re headed.

 Mary Beth Schwartzwalder